Alot vs. A Lot vs. Allot: When to Use Each One (With Examples)

 • The organization allotted funds to different community projects.

-“Allot” always involves the idea of setting something aside—time, money, resources, etc.—for a particular use.
+“Allot” always means setting something aside, like time, money, or resources, for a particular use.

 🧠 Common Mistakes to Avoid